 - Managing the research strategy within the Graduate Level Apprenticeships in the School of Computing.

-- The Associate Student Project aims to ease transitions for direct entrant students coming from college to university.
+- Evaluating the Associate Student Project, which aims to ease transitions for direct entrant students coming from college to university.

 - The Work Experience Joint Study (with university of Greenwich) investigates computing students’ experiences of getting and completing work experience, focusing on diversity and self-identity.

 - Graduate Outcomes, part of the e-Placement Scotland project, explores work placements from the perspectives of computing graduates.